Building (Real) Friendships in the Age of Snapchat and Instagram

 Middle school is a tricky time for students with attention deficit disorder (ADHD or ADD), given the increased workload and multiple classes and projects.
 But perhaps the hardest challenge is navigating the social landscape of adolescence.

 Because of surging hormones, heightened emotions, increased self-consciousness, and a natural drive for more independence, the pressure can be intense, and it comes at a time when social status suddenly matters a lot.
 Rumors, gossip, and/or bullying are pervasive.
 Friendships are tested as social circles shift.
 And for kids with ADHD, many of whom have trouble making and keeping friends, this time of life can be rife with setbacks.

 Do you know how to support your middle schooler who’s struggling in his or her social life?
 By paying attention and using a teen’s everyday experiences as access points, you have all the tools you need to increase your child’s social awareness right now.
-Here are five ideas to get started:
+Here are five ways to improve your teens social skills.

 Use Technology to Bolster Communication with Your Teen